ThorstenBr/AppleIII_diskII/README.md

 ![Jumpers on the Apple III disk II adapter](/Images/AppleIII_adapter_jumper.png)

 ## Installation
-Make sure the Apple III is switched off.
+Make sure the Apple III is switched off. **Do not connect the adapter, the Disk II, or Floppy Emu while your machine is powered!**

-**DO NOT CONNECT THE ADAPTER, THE DISK II or FLOPPY EMU WHILE YOUR MACHINE IS POWERED!**

 * Connect the adapter to the external floppy port at the rear of your Apple III (26pin ribbon cable required).
 Alternatively, connect it to the internal floppy port: pull the 26pin ribbon cable from the internal disk drive and plug it into the adapter.
 * Finally connect disk II's or FloppyEmu's ribbon cable to the adapter.